Metaswitch/gemini/docs/gemini_overview.md

 ## Building Gemini

 Gemini is integrated into the Application Server framework provided by Sprout, and can be run on the Sprout nodes or as a standalone node.

-It is integrated with Sprout, and is built as part of the [Sprout build](https://github.com/Metaswitch/sprout/blob/dev/docs/Development.md).
+It is built as part of the [Sprout build](https://github.com/Metaswitch/sprout/blob/dev/docs/Development.md).

 ## Gemini Configuration